- Viewing Profile: Reputation: Hiroshx1

 - Spear Hand Strike, Spear Hand Strike is our kick.
 I don't recommend using it for the 2 second silence but if you're on a mage who is spamming ice lances into a deep freeze you might as well.
 It has also proven useful when killing Priests because of their bubble, if they are bubbled at 11% and coming out of a stun I like to use it to try to get them 1% or however much needed lower so I can Touch of Death.
 I also use this ability on warriors when they are close to 10% coming out of a stun to prevent them from using Rallying Cry so I can touch of death before they get it off.
 Warning: This ability has a slight delay for when the silence is applied to use it around 0.25-0.5s before you want the actual silence to go on.

 - Spinning Fire Blossom, Spinning Fire Blossom without the glyph is a 50 yard range 2 second root if you can land it.
 It can prove difficult but possible.
+It is very underused and can help you get back on your target and save a roll or two.

 - Flying Serpent Kick, Flying Serpent Kick is an AoE 4 second 70% slow, it can be used to slow players.
 It is one of our high mobility cooldowns so use it wisely.